adiladawi/data-visualization-patterns/display-patterns/Discrete Quantities/A35Isometric_Bar_Chart.md

-#A 3.4: STACKED BAR CHART
+#A 3.5: ISOMETRIC BAR CHART

 ## Description